 Animal Companions is a non-profit organisation with over 100 members providing therapeutic visits with pet dogs to hospitals, nursing homes, prisons, and other facilities.

-Full Spectrum Development delivers animal-assisted therapy to patients in Tasmania.
-Their program is customised to the needs, goals and abilities of the person, and includes one-on-one interaction, group sessions, and even farm visits.
+Hobart Counselling Centre delivers animal-assisted therapy to patients in Tasmania.
+Their program is tailored to the needs, goals and abilities of the person, and includes one-on-one interaction, group sessions, and even farm visits.

 Mind Your Paws provides trained therapy dogs and handlers to achieve set goals for a variety of people in the community.
 Their team comprises a handler who is a registered school teacher and two certified therapy dogs.